tashasho/Nexus9---A-Startup-Risk-Analyser/README.md

 * **templates/**: Markdown templates for founder audits and market topology.
 * **types.ts**: Defines core data models and risk level enumerations for the engine.

-Would you like me to generate a script to automate the environment configuration for the Gemini API key?